 The preparation of non-consolidated financial statements in compliance with the Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the non-consolidated financial statements and the reported amounts of revenues and expenses for the period covered.
-The main estimates relate to the value of the allowance for doubtful accounts, cost and net realizable value of inventories, fair value of investments, impairment of financial assets, useful life of capital assets, certain accrued liabilities, the value of the employee future benefits, the value of the asset retirement obligation, and funding related to COVID-19.
+The main estimates relate to the value of the allowance for doubtful accounts, cost and net realizable value of inventories, impairment of financial assets, useful life of capital assets, certain accrued liabilities, the value of the employee future benefits and the value of the asset retirement obligation.
 Actual amounts could differ from these estimates.